fernandasfarias/fernandasfarias/README.md

 <h1 align="center">Hello, World! 🩵</h1>

 <p>Hi!
 My name is Fernanda Farias.
-I am in the fourth semester of the Information Systems course at the Federal University of Sergipe and I'm currently studying studying web programming.</p>
+I am in the fourth semester of the Information Systems course at the Federal University of Sergipe and I'm currently studying web programming.</p>

 ---